-All new licensees are required to complete monthly excise entries and payments for at least six months, unless the licensee is not required to lodge an excise entry.
-A monthly nil return may however be required.
+All new licensees are required to complete monthly excise entries and payments for at least six months.

 To become eligible for extended timeframes, new licensees need to demonstrate compliance with excise entry and payment requirements and show that they have adequate and effective systems to meet these requirements.